amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 ##  [9] "Title.Mrs"     "Title.Nothing" "Survived"
 ```
 <br><br>
-As you can see, each unique factor has been broken into its own column.
+As you can see, each unique factor is now separated into its own column.
 Next, it is always a good idea to understand the proportion of our outcome variable:

 ```r
 prop.table(table(titanicDF$Survived))